 This program is designed for teams or sections that would like to work together to improve the quality of teaching of learning within their department.

-The program consists of three-five workshops held over a four-month period.
+The program consists of three-five workshops held over an academic year.
 The first workshop enables the team to aptly define their challenge and to work together on a solution to that problem (e.g. How might we make learning more interactive?).
 Team members develop a prototype or project to address their challenge and a plan of action so that they can implement their idea into their classrooms or school.

 The second, third, and fourth workshops (varies based on need) will enable team members to continue to develop their project or prototype.
 They will be given tools to assess the impact of their work and to improve the prototype so that they can achieve their intended results.
 If they find their idea isn’t working, they can use this space to develop an alternative solution.